64bitpandas/data8/StatsNotes.md

          ```
          - Compare the distribution of this simulation to the observed difference (statistic) to find the p-value.
          - p = `np.count_nonzero(differences <less/greater than, etc> observed_difference) / len(differences)`

+**Randomized Controlled Experiment**:
+   - Sample A: Control
+   - Sample B: Treatment
+      - If the treatment and control groups seem random, then you can make causual connections
+      - Any difference in outcomes could be due to chance or the treatment.
+      - For each person, they have two potential outcomes in a study.
+         - The outcome if assigned  *treatment* and the outcome if assigned to *control*
+      - **Null:** The distribution of the *control* group's scores and the *treatment* group's scores are the same.
+       (Treatment has no effect)
+      - **Alternative:** The treatment scores are different/better/worse than the control
+         - EX: compute the statistic(difference in scores(means) between the two groups) for randomizations of groups.